What motivates you to train and do it consistently?

-Signing up for events and races is one way to always keep a carrot dangling in front of you while training.
-Training to compete with a group of people in a race is a way to reduce and even eliminate the days where you consider skipping a workout.
+Signing up for events and races is one way to keep a carrot always dangling in front of you while training.
+Training to compete with a group of people in a race is a way to reduce and even eliminate the days when you consider skipping a workout.

 From the older and wiser athlete: